-Richardson Plants encompasses multiple programs whereby an individual or group can participate in the beautification of Richardson's neighborhoods, parks and roadways.
+Richardson Plants encompasses multiple programs, such as Tree the Town, Beautification Matching Fund, and Operation Bloomtown, whereby an individual or group can participate in the beautification of Richardson's neighborhoods, parks and roadways.
 Whether your desire is to install a large landscape project in a median, plant a single tree in a park or even work with the City to build a butterfly garden, Richardson Plants has a program designed to meet your needs.
 Our staff will help you choose the right plant material, the right placing and spacing, and help design the most efficient ways to irrigate, care for and sustain the plant material to ensure a successful planting project.

 Participants in this program can purchase a tree or trees and have them planted on City maintained land.
 Whether you want to honor someone with a dedication tree, or plant multiple trees to achieve shady areas in your neighborhood park, we can help you achieve your desired result.
 Tree selections are North Texas Natives and can be selected from the City's approved planting list found on the City's website.
 Tree locations will be determined by person / group purchasing the trees and a City representative.
 Tree plantings will require an irrigation bubbler system which may be included in the price of the planting.

 An educational and volunteer program affiliated with the Texas A&M AgriLife Extension Service of the Texas A&M University system.
 CCMGA is made up of citizens of the local community who not only take an active interest in their own lawns, trees, and gardens, but also strive to promote sound horticultural practices in the community.
 Members receive invaluable training and continuing opportunities for education then share their horticultural expertise through a wide variety of projects benefiting Collin County residents and organizations.
 For events, training, and more please visit: http://www.ccmgatx.org/